You are here:

 TRI Chemicals Classified as OSHA Carcinogens

-A list of TRI chemicals that are classified as carcinogens (PDF) under the requirements of the Occupation Safety and Health Administration (OSHA) and, the basis for the classifications.
+Toxic Release Inventory (TRI) Basis of OSHA Carcinogens lists those chemicals considered to be carcinogens under the requirements of the Occupation Safety and Health Administration (OSHA) and, the basis for the classifications.
 (Please note: OSHA carcinogens have a 0.1% de minimis concentration limit instead of 1%.
 Amounts of TRI chemicals present below the de minimis concentration limit in mixtures do not have to be included in threshold determinations or release and other waste management calculations.)

 Persistent Bioaccumulative Toxic (PBT) Chemicals